angular/dgeni/README.md

 they should return undefined or a new array of documents.
 If they are asynchronous then they must return a promise, which will resolve to undefined or a new collection of documents.

+#### Pseudo Marker Processors

+There are a number of processors that don't do anything but act as markers for stages of the processing.
+You can use these markers in `runBefore` and `runAfter` properties to ensure that your processor is run at the right time.
+Here is the list of these marker processors in order:

+* loading-files
+* files-loaded
+* parsing-tags
+* tags-parsed
+* extracting-tags
+* tags-extracted
+* processing-docs
+* docs-processed
+* adding-extra-docs
+* extra-docs-added
+* rendering-docs
+* docs-rendered
+* writing-files
+* files-written

 ## Packages

 Document processors, templates and other configuration can be bundled into a `package`.
 Packages